blongden73/docs/_api/api-documentation.markdown

     - string[]
   - Column Title: Description
     Rows:
+    - required
+    - required
+    - optional
+    - optional
+  - Column Title: Notes
+    Rows:
-    - required.
-Partner-specific unique organization ID
+    - Partner-specific unique organization ID
-    - required.
-Organization name
+    - Organization name
-    - optional. `active` OR `deleted`
+    - active OR deleted
-    - optional.
-List of partner-specific IDs of the users who are members of this organization.
+    - List of partner-specific IDs of the users who are members of this organization.
 These are the IDs you gave for these users when you created them in the Create Users call above.
   Code:
   - Text: "Example request to create an organization:\n\n"
     Code: |-